CEA-MetroCarac/PySSPFM/doc/README.md

 #### VIII.3.c) Treatment

 <p align="justify" width="100%">
-Initially, following data extraction, a curve is constructed.
-If multiple measures are specified in the <code>label_meas</code> parameter, they are normalized between 0 and 1 and concatenated together in the <code>gen_curve_data</code> function of the script.
+Initially, following data extraction, a loop is constructed.
+If multiple measures are specified in the <code>label_meas</code> parameter, they are normalized between 0 and 1 and concatenated together in the <code>gen_loop_data</code> function of the script.
 To analyze ferroelectric as well as electrostatic effects, the quality of clusterization can be enhanced by composing amplitude with phase rather than simply relying on piezoresponse <a href="#ref28">[28]</a>.
-To study nanomechanical properties under in situ material polarization, resonance frequency and quality factor curves can be selected (for elastic and dissipative properties, respectively).
+To study nanomechanical properties under in situ material polarization, resonance frequency and quality factor loops can be selected (for elastic and dissipative properties, respectively).
 This can be particularly relevant, for example, in the study of relaxor ferroelectric materials <a href="#ref7">[7]</a>.
 For each of the modes (on field, off field, and eventually coupled), and for each of the nanoloops associated with each data point, a cluster is assigned using the machine learning K-Means or GMM methodology.
 To accomplish this, we import the <a href="https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html">KMeans</a> and <a href="https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html">GMM</a> functions from <a href="https://scikit-learn.org/stable/modules/clustering.html#clustering">sklearn.cluster</a>.
 A reference cluster is established, identified as the one encompassing the maximum number of data points.
 The index assigned to the other clusters is then computed as the distance between their centroid and that of the reference cluster, respectively.
 In other words, the clustering indexing provides the user with information about the separation (determined with quantitative data) of each cluster relative to the reference cluster.
-Subsequently, an average curve for each cluster is computed.
+Subsequently, an average loop for each cluster is computed.
 </p>

 #### VIII.3.d) Figures